Frequently asked questions for staff members

 As in many cases this will be outside of the person’s control, this should not negatively affect their visa.
 Some specific answers in relation to Tier 2/5 and right to work queries are answered below, however if departments or individual staff members themselves have any queries of concerns about how coronavirus may affect visa holders, including those sponsored by the University on a Tier 2 or 5 visa, contact HR dot Immigration at warwick dot ac dot uk

-2. Are there any impacts on Tier 2 visa holders who cannot attend employment due to illness, a period of self-isolation, school closures or who are unable to travel due to restrictions due to coronavirus?
+2. Are there any impacts for staff on Tier 2 visas who cannot attend work due to illness, a period of self-isolation, school closures or who are unable to travel due to restrictions due to coronavirus?

 Staff should keep the University informed of their situation through the advised routes.
 The advice for all staff on how to record any absences or remote-working related to coronavirus should also be followed for any sponsored employees on a Tier 2 visa and Tier 5 (GAE) visa where relevant.
 For example, if a Tier 2 visa holder is in self-isolation, not able to travel due to the coronavirus or not able to attend work due to school closures, they may be able work from home or remotely.
 This should be recorded as per the University coronavirus guidance for all staff.
 If working from home or working remotely is not an option, alternative leave options such as annual leave, time off for dependants, parental leave or unpaid leave may need to be considered.

-3. Will any Tier 2/5 visa holders absences due to coronavirus need to be reported by the University to the Home Office within 10 working days as per usual sponsor reporting requirements?
+3. Will any staff on Tier 2 or 5 visa with absences due to coronavirus need to be reported by the University to the Home Office within 10 working days as per usual sponsor reporting requirements?

 The Home Office has advised that the University as sponsor will not need to report any absences they have authorised for Tier 2 and 5 visa holders which relate to coronavirus.
 This includes sickness absence, self-isolation and unpaid leave.
 Other absences or changes not in relation to coronavirus will need to continue to be recorded by the department and reported as normal.

-4. What will happen if a Tier 2 visa holder is on unpaid leave for 4 weeks or more due to coronavirus?
+4. What will happen if a member of staff on a Tier 2 visa is on unpaid leave for 4 weeks or more due to coronavirus?

-Should a Tier 2 visa holder be on unpaid leave for four weeks or more due to the current exceptional circumstances, the University as sponsor will not be required to withdraw sponsorship and the Home Office will not take any compliance action against employees who are unable to attend their work due to the coronavirus outbreak, or against sponsors which authorise absences and continue to sponsor employees despite absences for this reason.
+Should a member of staff on a Tier 2 visa be on unpaid leave for four weeks or more due to the current exceptional circumstances, the University as sponsor will not be required to withdraw sponsorship and the Home Office will not take any compliance action against employees who are unable to attend their work due to the coronavirus outbreak, or against sponsors which authorise absences and continue to sponsor employees despite absences for this reason.

 5. How are new starters sponsored on a Tier 2 visa affected if they are unable to start on the expected start date and the delay may be over 28 days?